Your Ultimate Guide to API Testing

 - There was any code bloat, which is the production of unnecessarily long, slow, and wasteful code, during development that could put the API in an unsustainable state

-In terms of API’s behaviors, validation testing checks if:
+In terms of API’s behaviours, validation testing checks if:

 - Data is accessed as per the predefined requirements